kalendar/assessments/srl/strategies/managing_environment/medium-summary.md

 You are someone who **occasionally** limits disruptions or distractions when completing your schoolwork.
-Increasing the extent to which you create a quiet, optimal place to do your work is a good habit to get into.
+It is a very good idea to get into the habit of creating a quiet, comfortablel place to do your work.

-To improve your skills in creating an optimal, comfortable place to do your schoolwork:
+Please read some environment management strategies below AND then click on the **More Info** button to dig even deeper.

 1. Set rules for others in your house about "do not disturb" times
 2. Turn off your cell phone and other technology